lxc/incus/doc/api-extensions.md

 When set to `librbd`, volumes are accessed through `librbd` rather than the RBD kernel driver, with `qemu-nbd` being used whenever a block device is needed on the host.

+## `instance_nvram_config`

+This adds three categories of initial configuration options, `initial.nvram.*`, `initial.nvram-binary.*` and `initial.secureboot`, which allow defining default NVRAM variables and Secure Boot certificates and keys when rebuilding the NVRAM.